rajmadhu0406/Pokedex/README.md

   - a search button
   - a catch/release button to remember which pokemon you caught.
   - a photo of the pokemon.

+ *The debug-apk file is the output .apk file.*

 Hope you like it!!!